 Your baby will also have a hearing test after birth.
 This is usually done at the same time as the heel prick test.
 Someone will come to your home to do this.
 The hearing test only takes a few minutes and does not hurt.
 Babies usually do not notice they are having the hearing test.
-In some parts of the country, the hearing test is done at the Well-Baby Clinic when the baby is a few weeks old.
-If this is the case in your area, you will receive a letter about it.
+In some parts of the provinces of South Holland and Gelderland, the hearing test is done at the Well-Baby Clinic when the baby is a few weeks old.
+If this is the case in your area, you will receive an invitation.
 The hearing test is important.
 This is because, if your baby cannot hear well, they will not be able to speak properly later on.
 If you know early on that your baby cannot hear well, treatment can begin quickly.
-At the end of your pregnancy, your midwife or gynaecologist will give you a leaflet about the heel prick test and the hearing test.

 Go to www.pns.nl/gehoortest-baby to watch a video about the hearing test (in Dutch), or scan the QR code.